Can’t make heads or tails of Chinese?

-Mastering Chinese characters doesn’t need to be an ordeal.
+Mastering Chinese characters doesn’t need to be hard.

-With this complete guidebook, you’ll learn to read freely, write confidently, and open yourself up to everything China has to offer.
+With this complete guidebook, learn to read comfortably, write confidently, and open yourself up to everything this incredible language has to offer.

-In This Guide, You Will Discover How To…
+In This Guidebook, You Will Discover How To…

 Finally Understand Chinese Characters